chingu-voyages/voyage-project-aihelper/README.md

 ### What You Need to Do

-The following define the minimum requirements and ideas for features you may implement to enhance this app, if time permits.
+The following define the minimum requirements and ideas for features you should implement.
+But, we've also included stretch goals you should use to enhance your app once you complete these basic requirements.

 #### Structure